 Leading the pack, once again, is the Rogue Plate Carrier.
 This vest is built to withstand the toughest workouts, and the velcro waistband and shoulder straps make adjusting the vest while wearing it a breeze.
 While you still have to swap out whole plates to adjust the vest's weight, the process is straightforward, and the vest even features instructions and a pictured guide to help – not that you'll need it, of course.
 Our favorite feature is the adjustable shoulder straps that can be tightened or loosened while wearing the vest to move the weight up or down your torso.

-For utter simplicity, the Aduro Sport Weighted Vest and Henkelion Weighted Vest are the easiest to use.
+For utter simplicity, the Aduro Sport Weighted Vest, Henkelion Weighted Vest, and Zelus are the easiest to use.
 No initial setup is necessary – they lock in and tighten down with a simple buckle and strap and have no extra components to manage.
 These vests do not offer scalable weight options, but their simple, lightweight designs are great if you want something easy to pull on for running.
 That said, the construction and durability are not up to par with the top-tier vests, and the weight jostles around when running.

-The Hyperwear Hyper Vest Pro simply zippers up and utilizes elastic webbing on the sides for tightening, though the arms can get slightly twisted due to the flexible design.
+The Hyperwear Hyper Vest Pro zips up and uses elastic webbing on the sides for tightening, though the arms can get slightly twisted due to its flexible design.
 While the weight adjustment process is straightforward, there are a lot of small weights, making this process a little tedious.

 Conclusion